-Networking is one of the most misused, under-used, and perhaps even misunderstood life coaching client-enrollment strategy.
-However, fact is, Networking is also one of the most effective way to get paying clients in the shortest time, when you do it right.
+Networking is one of the most misused, under-used, and perhaps even misunderstood life coaching client-enrollment strategies.
+However, the fact is, Networking is also one of the most effective ways to get paying clients in the shortest time when you do it right.

 I’ll share with you my networking checklist that helps me come home from every networking event with at least a dozen leads for my coaching or speaking business.